DuckDuckGo: Business model

-DuckDuckGo earns revenue by serving ads from the Yahoo-Bing search alliance network and through affiliate relationships with Amazon and eBay.
+DuckDuckGo earns revenue by serving ads primarily from the Yahoo-Bing search alliance network.
 As a privacy-focused search engine, the ads served on DuckDuckGo are based on keywords and terms of the search query.
+As of April 2024, DuckDuckGo also makes money from subscription fees paid to access Privacy Pro.

+Donations

-The company supports charitable organizations that work to improve privacy, In 2021 they donated US$1M to these causes and had donated $3,650,000 over the previous decade.
+The company supports charitable organizations that work to improve privacy; in 2021 they donated US$1 million to these causes and had donated $3,650,000 over the previous decade.
 Major donations for 2021 included $200,000 to the Center for Information Technology Policy, $150,000 to the Electronic Frontier Foundation, $75,000 to European Digital Rights (EDRi) and $75,000 to The Markup.

 Source code

-Some of DuckDuckGo's source code is free software hosted at GitHub under the Apache 2.0 License, but the core is proprietary.
-DuckDuckGo also hosts DuckDuckHack, a sister site for organizing open source contributions and community projects.
+Some of DuckDuckGo's source code is free and open-source software hosted at GitHub under the Apache 2.0 License, but the core is proprietary.
+DuckDuckGo also hosted DuckDuckHack, a sister site for organizing open source contributions and community projects.
 The search engine's Instant Answers are open source and are maintained on GitHub, where anyone can view the source code.
 As of August 31, 2017, DuckDuckHack was placed on maintenance mode; as such, only pull requests for bug fixes will be approved.